On Optimal Finite-length Block Codes of Size Four for Binary Symmetric Channels: Analysis of Class-I Codes

 \section{Analysis of Class-I Codes}

-Recall the definition of Class-I codes in Definition~\ref{def:class1}.
-In this section, we consider a Class-I $(n,2)$ code $C$ with the first column $\bspan{1}$.
-Let $C'$ be the code obtained by replacing the first column of $C$ to $\bspan{3}$.
-The ML decoding performance of $C$ and $C'$ can be compared using the approach introduced in \S\ref{sec:gen}.
+In this section, we study the ML decoding performance of a Class-I code and a code obtained by changing one column using the approach introduced in \S\ref{sec:1col}.
+The proofs of Theorem~\ref{thm:11} and Theorem~\ref{thm:301} are given.